By Fred Nelson Fabrication

 bar is the shortest, the forward bar is one of the longest.
 The

-center bar is distinctive.
+center bar is distinctive and uses a wide mounting tab.
 Some of the bars are the same length.

 INSTALL THE THREE MAIN CROSS BARS